microsoft/ApplicationInsights-OSX/docs/Readme-template.md

 ## 3. Setup

 We recommend integration of our binary into your Xcode project to setup Application Insights for your OS X app.
 For other ways to setup the SDK, see [Advanced Setup](#advancedsetup).
+Also make sure that you code-sign your app as the SDK is writing data into the keychain.
+Non-sandboxed or non-code-signed apps will result in keychain dialogs to appear on startup of your app!

 ### 3.1 Obtain an Instrumation Key